publiccodeyml/publiccode.yml/README.md

 The published website puts every version line of the Standard side by side, one directory per major version (`/v0/`, `/v1/`, ...) with a version switcher on each page.
-Each line is built from its branch (`v0.7`, `1.0-rc`, ...) using the `conf.py` and templates of the current checkout, see `poly.py`.
-The branches must exist locally (e.g.
+Each line is built from the newest release tag of its major version (`v0.7.0`, ...), or from its draft branch (`1.0-rc`, ...) while unreleased, using the `conf.py` and templates of the current checkout, see `poly.py`.
+Tags come with the clone, draft branches must exist locally (e.g.
-`git branch v0.7 origin/v0.7`), then:
+`git branch 1.0-rc origin/1.0-rc`), then:

 ```console
 uv run sphinx-polyversion poly.py build/html